-Announcements are one of the first things your learners see when they log in to your course.
+Announcements are one of the first things your learners see when they enter your course.
 Announcements can provide timely information for your learners about class activities and time-sensitive material.
 Announcements can be used to remind learners of assignment and/or test dates, post changes to the course, announce upcoming events (such as a guest speaker), etc.

 You can use Quicklinks within the announcement to direct students to a particular section of your course.
 You can display (release) announcements based on conditions you choose by using Release Conditions.